natesoum/social-media-api/README.md

 This Social Network API was a challenge to test my skills of being able to CRUD with MongoDB & Mongoose.
 The technologies I used were MongoDB, Mongoose & Express.
-This is the back-end side of a Social Network app, if time is available.
+This is the back-end of a Social Network app, if time is available.
 I would love to connect this with a front-end to make it a full stack app.
 In the meantime, Enjoy!

 ## Demo